 Will my pension increase?

-After age 55, members’ pensions in payment will be increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)).
-If you retire before age 55, the accumulated effect of inflation since you retired will be added to your pension when you reach age 55 (but See the Ill health retirement section concerning increases to ill health pensions.)
+After age 55, members’ pensions in payment will be increased each year in line with the appropriate cost of living index, currently the Consumer Prices Index (C P I).
+If you retire before age 55, the accumulated effect of inflation since you retired will be added to your pension when you reach age 55.
+See the Ill health retirement section concerning increases to ill health pensions.

 General points to note on retirement benefits

-If your pension benefits are subject to a Pension Sharing Order issued by the Court following a divorce or dissolution of a civil partnership, or are subject to a qualifying agreement in Scotland, your benefits will be reduced in accordance with the Court Order or agreement (See the Pensions and Divorce section for further details).
+If your pension benefits are subject to a Pension Sharing Order issued by the Court following a divorce or dissolution of a civil partnership, or are subject to a qualifying agreement in Scotland, your benefits will be reduced in accordance with the Court Order or agreement.
+See the Pensions and Divorce section for further details.

-There are HM Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you take them (over and above any tax due under the PAYE system on a pension in payment).
+There are H M Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you take them (over and above any tax due under the P A Y E system on a pension in payment).
 These are known as the lifetime allowance and the annual allowance.

-Under HM Revenue and Custom rules, if the LGPS makes an unauthorised payment or if you pay some or all of your LGPS lump sum back into a pension arrangement, there will be a tax charge.
+Under H M Revenue and Custom rules, if the L G P S makes an unauthorised payment or if you pay some or all of your L G P S lump sum back into a pension arrangement, there will be a tax charge.

-If, after retiring, you return to employment or office within Local Government or employment with another organisation that participates in the LGPS, your pension may be reduced or suspended in accordance with the policy adopted by your administering authority.
-Under the LGPS, this is an administering authority discretion and this policy must be included in a policy statement.
+If, after retiring, you return to employment or office within Local Government or employment with another organisation that participates in the L G P S, your pension may be reduced or suspended in accordance with the policy adopted by your administering authority.
+Under the L G P S, this is an administering authority discretion and this policy must be included in a policy statement.
 Further details will be provided on request.

 Ill Health Retirement